Our Executive Team

 Mrs McGibbon-Briggs started teaching at St Mark’s in 2007 as a teacher of Society and Environment, with a specialisation in Geography.
 She had extensive experience in a variety of schools in both the private and public sector in WA.
 She was born in England and migrated to Australia in 1980, completing most of her schooling in Victoria and Western Australia.
 She completed her university qualifications at Edith Cowan University in 1995.
 She is passionate about Middle School education and has special interests in boys' education, students with special needs and building resilience in children.
 She has held a number of positions whilst at St Mark’s, including Head of Year, Head of House and Head of Humanities.
 She was appointed into her current role in 2014.

-Mr Bradley Gill joined St Mark's as the new Head of Primary in January 2016, having been Director of Lower School at Hawken School in Cleveland, Ohio (USA) from 2010 to 2015.
+Mr Bradley Gill joined St Mark's as the new Head of Junior School in January 2016, having been Director of Lower School at Hawken School in Cleveland, Ohio (USA) from 2010 to 2015.
 Prior to this, he taught and held significant leadership positions in schools in Dubai, Japan and Australia.
 Mr Gill was born in Perth and attended Guildford Grammar School.
-He is married to Susie and they have two children, Riley and Kelsey, who attend St Mark’s.
+He is married to Susie and they have two children, Riley, a tertiary student, and Kelsey, who attends St Mark’s.

 Rev. Rowland grew up in Sydney, studied at the University of Sydney and the University of New England.
 He worked in boys' boarding schools while studying and working in Christian University Ministry.
 Moving to Perth in 1995, Rev. Rowland taught geography and economics up to TEE level for a number of years before training for ordained Anglican ministry.
 He began working at St Mark’s teaching Christian Studies during his ordination training, before being appointed Chaplain in 2007.
 Scott is married to Jenny who is an engineer and they have two daughters, Laney and Hannah, both of whom attend St Mark’s.